appwrite/appwrite/docs/references/teams/delete-team.md

-Delete a team by its unique ID.
-Only team owners have write access for this resource.
+Delete a team using its unique ID.
+Every member of the team has access to this endpoint.